Women‘s Leadership & Mentoring Program

 In addition to the monthly seminars, participants will have the opportunity to be paired with a program mentor.
 This is a valuable opportunity for participants to connect with senior leaders, discuss goals and strategies, process seminar content, and gain from mentors’ experiences and insights.

-The cost for participation in the WLMP is $195.00, which covers all necessary materials for the seminar, including a 360-degree assessment tool.
+There is a cost for participation in WLMP, which covers all necessary materials for the seminar, including a 360-degree assessment tool.
 Directors and department heads are encouraged to sponsor the nominee by using departmental funds to cover the cost of the program.

 The WLMP is the recipient of the 2015 American Council on Education State Network Leadership Award for the Advancement of Women in Higher Education, which recognizes an outstanding and innovative program that helps advance or support women or women's issues in higher education.